eva-ppc/pdsnd_github/README.md

 Bike-sharing data - Udacity Nanodegree project

 ### Description
-The purpose of this project is to analyse bikeshare information from New York City, Washington and Chicago to uncover trends and insights on users and usage patterns.
+The purpose of this project is to analyze bikeshare data from New York City, Washington and Chicago to uncover trends and insights on users and usage patterns.

 ### Files used
 bikeshare.py